Proxy-small objects present compactly generated categories: Proxy-smallness revisited

 We begin with some `recollections' on proxy-smallness and effective constructibility, both in the sense of \cite{DGI_duality}.
 These are `recollections' rather than recollections because the definition of proxy-smallness we use is slightly more general than the original and we give a different perspective, with some new results, on effective constructibility.

 Let us fix a compactly generated stable $\infty$-category (i.e.\ an $\aleph_0$-presentable stable $\infty$-category) with homotopy category $\sfK$.
+The subcategory of compact objects in $\sfK$ is denoted $\sfK^\mathrm{c}$; it is, by definition, essentially small.
 Essentially $\sfK$ is a compactly generated triangulated category (see \cite{LurieHA}*{Remark~1.4.4.3}) and we can speak of mapping spaces, homotopy (co)limits, and so on.
+In particular, given any two objects there is a spectrum of maps between them (see for instance Section~2.3 of \cite{BGT} and in particular Definition~2.15) and hence any object has a ring spectrum of endomorphisms.

-Nothing is lost if the reader prefers to think of instead fixing a differential graded, or model, category with compactly generated homotopy category.
+Little is lost if the reader prefers to think of instead fixing a differential graded, or model, category with compactly generated homotopy category.
 In fact, essentially all arguments take place at the level of homotopy categories.
-We denote the compact objects $\sfK^\mathrm{c}$ and recall that this category is, by definition, essentially small.

-Throughout by `localization' we will mean left Bousfield localization, i.e.\ a functor with a fully faithful right adjoint.
+In the dg setting we would consider for any pair of objects the chain complex of maps between them and one could replace ring spectra by dg algebras.

+Throughout by `localization' we will mean a reflective localization of stable $\infty$-categories, i.e.\ an exact functor with a fully faithful right adjoint (what Lurie simply calls a localization in \cite{LurieHTT}*{5.2.7.2} in the not necessarily stable setting).
+This is equivalent to a localization in the usual sense, i.e.\ given by inverting a suitable collection of maps in a homotopy coherent way, which moreover has a right adjoint (cf.\ \cite{kerodon} Proposition 04JL and the linked definitions).
+In the differential graded context this can be modelled by a Drinfeld quotient admitting a right adjoint.

+Again, given the adjunction, this boils down to something which can be checked on the homotopy categories.
+The right adjoint is by definition fully faithful precisely when it induces weak equivalences of mapping spaces, and so given stability, exactly when it is fully faithful on the homotopy category.
+This can be rephrased as asking that the components of the counit are equivalences, i.e.\ isomorphisms in the homotopy category.

 For a set of objects $\sfX$ of $\sfK$ we denote by $\thick(\sfX)$ and $\loc(\sfX)$ the smallest triangulated subcategories containing $\sfX$ and closed under summands and arbitrary coproducts respectively.

 \begin{defn} An object $P\in \sfK$ is a \emph{proxy-small object with small set of proxies} $\mathbf{p}$ if

 We will often just say that $P$ is proxy-small without fixing a set of proxies. \end{defn}